 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This fantasy is a paperback edition that was published by Harper on February 6, 2001 and has 260 pages.
+It is part of the , series and is a fantasy that was published by Harper on February 6, 2001 and has 260 pages.

 Explore it on Goodreads or Amazon.